 - Simplicity.
 There are only 8 ingredients in this remarkably simple filling (including salt, cinnamon, and vanilla extract) so the flavors truly shine.

 - The best pie crust.
 We’re talking mega flaky, mega buttery, and mega delicious.
 This is the one and only pie crust recipe I use.
 It’s been passed down through generations and stands the test of time.
 Here’s my recipe for all butter pie crust if you’d like to try that instead.
 Both pie crust recipes yield enough dough for 2 9-inch pies.
-You can freeze the 2nd half or make another 1 crust pie such as this chocolate chess pie or my pumpkin pie.
+You can freeze the 2nd half or make another 1 crust pie such as this chocolate chess pie, turkey pot pie, or my pumpkin pie.

 - No pre-baking needed.
 The buttery pie crust has a wonderfully flaky texture, but still stays perfectly intact as the pie bakes and cools.
 Some recipes require you to pre-bake the pie crust before pouring in the filling, but I don’t find that necessary.
 We can skip that step by simply baking the pie on a lower oven rack.